 Okay, no more going to the bathroom at Cherryvale Mall.

 According to the Dayton Local, Browse Awhile Books is an interesting place to shop for books and that little extra paranormal experience you know you want.
 “I’ve always been pretty skeptical of such things, but at Browse Awhile Books in Tipp City – which is believed to host up to seven friendly ghosts – I personally encountered some paranormal activity.
 Browse Awhile Books has been featured on a few different television shows related to Ghost Hunting, and I had the opportunity to partake in an overnight investigation of the store by a trained group of professional ghost hunters.

 “Years ago, we bought an estate of a murder-suicide victim.
 When we moved her books and other objects to the 4th floor, strange things started happening.
-Lights would go on and off randomly, we would hear bizarre noises, books would fall off the shelves by themselves.
-We weren’t scared, it was just irritating.”
+Lights would go on and off randomly; we would hear bizarre noises, and books would fall off the shelves by themselves.
+We weren’t scared; it was just irritating.”